-A Marketer's Guide to Understanding the Economics of Digital Compared to Traditional Advertising and Media Services (Marketer's Guide Series).
+- ^ American Association of Advertising Agencies (4As), A Marketer’s Guide to Understanding the Economics of Digital Compared to Traditional Advertising and Media Services (Marketer’s Guide Series). ( 2009)